sajjadGG/book-python/serialization-csv/index.rst

 :About:
     * Filename: ``csv_dictreader.py``
-    * Linii kodu do napisania: około 6 linie
+    * Lines of code to write: 6 linie
     * Estimated time of completion: 15 min

 Serializacja ``csv``